 At the moment we can provide 2 terminal resistivity measurements using a Keithley multimeter.
 In the future we plan to extend the resisitivity suite to allow 4 terminal and van der Pauw measurements.
 These setups will also allow Hall effect studies as a function of field and azimuth.

-A commissioning study exploring Anisotropic Magnetoresistance performed by users from the Unviersity of Durham shows what is currently possible.
+A commissioning study exploring Anisotropic Magnetoresistance (AMR) performed by users from the Durham University shows what is currently possible.
 We welcome applications to exploit this facility.